Putting the Horse Before the Cart:A Generator-Evaluator Framework for Question Generation from Text: Introduction

+In the context of QG from paragraphs, \cite{zhao2018paragraph} proposed maxout pointer network to keep track of word {\em coverage}.
+Our previous work ~\cite{kumarpakdd2018} (referred to as AutoQG hereinafter) generates {\em candidate answers} from text using Pointer Networks~\cite{vinyals2015pointer} and {\em encodes the answer} in the question decoder for improved performance.

-These state-of-the-art models are not without their disadvantages.
-They usually are trained to minimise the cross-entropy loss, which ignores the important sequence information.
-Moreover, as the training set and the test set may not have the same word distribution, the use of cross-entropy loss may make the training process brittle.
-In this paper, we first present a framework in which a {\em generator} mechanism that is employed for generating a question-answer pair invokes or pulls the {\em evaluator} mechanism that is employed for evaluating the generated pair.
+We first present a framework in which a {\em generator} mechanism (the horse) that is employed for generating a question-answer pair invokes or pulls the {\em evaluator} mechanism (the cart) that is employed for evaluating the generated pair.
 Our clearly delineated {\em generator}-{\em evaluator} framework lets us (a) easily incorporate several best practices from the above referred previous models in the {\em generator} while (b) also letting us employ in the {\em evaluator}, other complex non-decomposable rewards that are consistent with performance measures (such as BLEU and ROUGE) on test data.
 We also propose some novel reward functions that {\em evaluate} the syntax of the question and semantics of the question-answer pair in its entirety.
 More specifically, since the generated question is in anticipation of some specific answer, we find it most natural to incorporate candidate answer generation (using Pointer Networks) alongside QG right in our generator module, so that the evaluator can optionally take into cognizance the conformity of the generated answer to the ground-truth answer, along with text conformity.
 Likewise, we also incorporate copy and coverage mechanisms for QG into the generator module so that they can be specifically trained by leveraging a suite of holistically designed and structure-sensitive reward functions in the evaluator module.